Natural Capital Evaluation

 Impacts along the value chain

-The greatest weight among the environmental impacts of the value chain arise during the production steps: raw materials extraction and wet and dry processes.
+The greatest weight among the environmental impacts of the value chain arises during the production steps: raw materials extraction and wet and dry processes.
 That’s why HUGO BOSS has set special targets in these areas and become involved in relevant initiatives, such as the United Nations Framework Convention on Climate Change (UNFCCC) or the Leather Working Group (LWG).

 For other steps in the value chain that are not directly related to products (logistics, administration, and store operation), we also aim to implement measures to reduce environmental impacts.
 For more information, see the PLANET section.